sigoden/upt/README.md

 Upt identifies the os type and runs the appropriate package management tool to install `$pkg`.

-### Act as other command
+### Act as another tool

-Upt can act as other command and use their syntax by renaming.
+Upt can act as another tool and use their syntax by renaming it.

 ```sh
 cp upt brew